-For all of the methods described in the previous section, a key property was the computation of a number of different functions in parallel, in addition to using multiple layers of computation.
+tions in parallel, in addition to using multiple layers of computation.
 In some cases, particularly for noisy speech, the additional "width" (via hidden layer size or multiple streams of processing) provided dramatic improvements.
-The overall number of trained parameters was also a critical quantity, in some cases even more effective than adding additional layers.
-But probably the most important factor was the choice of transformations, which makes significant use of our experience with processing the speech signal.
+The overall number of trained parameters was also a critical quantity, in some cases even more effective than adding additional layers, but probably the most important factor was the choice of transformations, which makes significant use of our experience with processing the speech signal.

 As noted in the introduction, the focus of this paper is on a class of largely heterogeneous layered systems, many of which provided greater width and less depth than the systems that are becoming known as Deep Belief Networks.
-The latter are just beginning to be tested for large vocabulary speech recognition (at least with large amounts of training data relative to the number of trained parameters), and so this author has made no attempt to compare them to the methods described here.
+The latter are just beginning to be tested for large-vocabulary speech recognition (at least with large amounts of training data relative to the number of trained parameters), and so this author has made no attempt to compare them to the methods described here.
 It is however worth noting that the two kinds of approaches are somewhat different.
-Deep Belief Networks3, as for instance described in [2], incorporate layer-by-layer learning for a generative model in a homogeneous structure for tasks such as, e.g., phoneme recognition.
-In this approach these stages of learning are typically followed by a globally discriminative training step incorporating error back propagation, which does not rely on a generative model.
-Consequently one could either view the whole process as being a fundamentally generative architecture with some minor tuning at the end of the learning procedure, or else a fundamentally discriminative method with a clever form of initialization at the start.
+Deep Belief Networks,3 as for instance described in [2], incorporate layer-by-layer learning for a generative model in a homogeneous structure for tasks such as, e.g., phoneme recognition.
+In this approach, these stages of learning are typically followed by a globally discriminative training step incorporating error back propagation, which does not rely on a generative model.
+Consequently, one could either view the whole process as being a fundamentally generative architecture with some minor tuning at the end of the learning procedure, or else a fundamentally discriminative method with a clever form of initialization at the start.
 In the latter view, other types of initialization may serve equally well (for instance, a discriminatively trained set of weights for a previous, similar task).
 Such initializations (both using deep belief networks and weights from other tasks or data sets) are likely to be more important for examples with insufficient data, as one might find with low resource languages (i.e., those for which there are currently insufficient amounts of manually labeled data to rely entirely on standard methods).
-Indeed, as noted by one of the pioneers of Deep Belief Networks [24], the ability to use many more parameters for a given amount of data (without overfitting) was one of the major design aims for deep learning networks.
-However, to the best of this author's knowledge, there is currently insufficient experimental evidence to support comparative performance with and without deep learning initialization for large vocabulary speech recognition tasks for which sufficient data is indeed available.
+Indeed, as noted by one of the pioneers of Deep Belief Networks [23], the ability to use many more parameters for a given amount of data (without overfitting) was one of the major design aims for deep learning networks.
+However, to the best of this author's knowledge, there is currently insufficient experimental evidence to support comparative performance with and without deep learning initialization for large-vocabulary speech recognition tasks for which sufficient data is indeed available.

-3 The common acronym for Deep Belief Networks is, understandably, DBN; this author has chosen to only use the expanded form given the acronym's overlap with Dynamic Bayesian Networks, a previous method that still holds considerable interest in the speech community.
+3The common acronym for Deep Belief Networks is, understandably, DBN; this author has chosen to only use the expanded form given the acronym's overlap with Dynamic Bayesian Networks, a previous method that still holds considerable interest in the speech community.

 After 60 years of speech recognition research, we find that error rates for difficult tasks are still unacceptably high.
 It is likely that using many layers of well-chosen computation, along with multiple streams of these layers, will be an important component of the solution.
 However, it is unlikely that a blind search using any clever machine learning technique will be sufficient to solve this problem.
-New approaches to learning over many layers (whether they are phonetically supervised, as the Tandem-related approaches are, or trained in an unsupervised approach as with the restricted Boltzmann machines of the deep belief network approach) may provide performance improvements on a number of tasks in speech and language processing.
+New approaches to learning over many layers may provide performance improvements on a number of tasks in speech and language processing.
 However, despite such advances, it could be the case that we will not make further substantial progress until we better understand what limitations in our signal representation and models are causing the errors.